kalbasit/signal-api-receiver/README.md

 - `-e SIGNAL_ACCOUNT="your_signal_account"`: Sets the `SIGNAL_ACCOUNT` environment variable.
 Replace with your actual Signal account.
 - `-e SIGNAL_API_URL="wss://your-signal-api-url"`: Sets the `SIGNAL_API_URL` environment variable.
 Replace with the URL of your Signal API.

-Refer to the Docker Hub page for more information and advanced configuration options: https://hub.docker.com/r/kalbasit/signal-api-receiver
+Refer to the [Docker Hub] page for more information.

 ### Running from Source